Family Guide to Washington, DC

 Escape Room Live

 Although many tourist attractions in Washington, DC are within walking distance from one another, you may find that you want to give your feet a break or desire to visit something on the outskirts of the district.
-We used the Metro the entire four days we were there.
+Try using the Metro.
 It is simple to navigate and it gets you around town much faster than using a cab.

 Disclosure: While The Kimpton Hotel George offered us a media rate and Destination DC provided complimentary admission to some attractions, no other compensation was received for this review.
 This post reflects the honest opinion of my experience without outside influence.